slipperfish/HaloCEVR/README.md

 * Some people report a minor distortion or warping effect when tilting their head side to side.

 ## Installation
-0. Install _Halo: Combat Evolved for PC_ (not Custom Edition) using an original installation CD + product key.
-IMPORTANT: Install in a directory OTHER THAN Program Files (example: C:\HaloVRMod\Halo).
-Installing in Program Files potentailly causes numerous permissions-related issues.
+0. Install _Halo: Combat Evolved for PC_ (not Custom Edition) using an original installation CD + product key.  **IMPORTANT: Install in a directory OTHER THAN Program Files (example: C:\HaloVRMod\Halo).
+Installing in Program Files potentailly causes numerous permissions-related issues**.
-1. Install the 1.10 patch for PC (not Custom Edition)
+1. Install the 1.0.10 patch for PC (not Custom Edition)
 2. (Optional) Install [chimera](https://github.com/SnowyMouse/chimera) (fixes a few bugs/issues such as entities moving at 30fps).
-Grab the RELEASE files from [releases](https://github.com/SnowyMouse/chimera/releases/download/1.0.0r1021/chimera-1.0.0r1021.10144368.7z).
+Grab the RELEASE files from [releases](https://github.com/SnowyMouse/chimera/releases).
 Copy chimera.ini, strings.dll, and the fonts folder from the chimera zip after unzipping and place into your halo game folder in the same location as halo.exe.
 3. If using chimera: open chimera.ini, locate the "Font Override Settings" section, and change enabled=1 to enabled=0 (failing to do this will break many UI elements in VR)
 4. Download the latest version of this mod from the [releases page](../../releases)
 5. Extract HaloCEVR.zip and place the files in the same directory as the halo executable (You should see a VR folder, openvr_api.dll and d3d9.dll if done correctly - if you do not see these files your antivirus may be interfering)